 Another dissident Duarte is known to have ties with is alias “Nicolás” in the department of Caquetá, brother of the late “Euclides Mora,” who led ex-members of the FARC on the Caquetá-Meta border.
 He has also been linked in the past to drug lords such as “El Loco Barrera.”

-Finally, Gentil Duarte is allied with international criminal groups such as Brazil’s Red Command (Comando Vermelho) and the Family of the North (Familia del Norte – FDN), with which he has been exchanging cocaine for weapons and munitions between Guaviare and the nearby Brazilian border.
-He is also partnered with the Sinaloa Cartel through emissaries that were sent to Guaviare to guarantee the flow of cocaine from there to Mexico.
+Finally, Gentil Duarte is also believed to have ties to Brazilian criminal groups such as Brazil’s Red Command (Comando Vermelho) and the Family of the North (Familia del Norte – FDN), with which he has been exchanging cocaine for weapons and munitions between Guaviare and the nearby Brazilian border.
+He has also reportedly had ties to the Sinaloa Cartel through emissaries that were sent to Guaviare to guarantee the flow of cocaine from there to Mexico.

 Gentil Duarte’s long presence within the FARC, along with his ideological beliefs and his leadership ability, have made him one of the most important men within the ex-FARC Mafia.
-With the death of alias “Rodrigo Cadete”, Duarte has become the only leader able to wield the power and territorial control to bring his unification plan to fruition.
+With the death of alias “Rodrigo Cadete,” Duarte became one of the only leaders with the power and territorial control to bring a unification plan to fruition.

 Beyond his criminal profile, Gentil’s role has been focused on restoring the ideological credentials once held by the FARC-EP to create the illusion that the FARC dissidents are keeping up their guerrilla struggle.
 This allows him to recruit new fighters to his ranks and further drug trafficking and illegal gold mining.
 Recent intelligence reports state that Duarte and his men are reactivating old training schools in Venezuela, specifically in the border states of Amazonas, Táchira y Apure, in order to teach Colombian and Venezuelan recruits in political ideology and combat strategy.